Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Cornell had taken both piano and guitar lessons as a child.
 Both instruments are fabulous for someone who is primarily a songwriter to create music with, but with a guitar, you've got something you can a thousand times more easily carry around with you.
 Chris, spending huge amounts of time touring the entire world, would retire to solitude with a guitar with which to write the songs which would come to him.

-I try to personally stay far away from celebrity gossip, however, in this instance there is a thing which I find relevant enough to include.
+I try to personally stay far away from celebrity gossip; however, in this instance, there is a thing that I find relevant enough to include.
 Chris had started dating Susan Silver in 1985.
-Susan became his wife, and was the manager of not only Soundgarden, but another behemoth grunge band, Alice In Chains.
+Susan became his wife and was the manager of not only Soundgarden but another behemoth grunge band, Alice In Chains.
 Chris and Susan got married in 1990, but they would go on to divorce in 2004.